2-Octanone

 2-Octanone is an organic compound with the formula CH3C(O)C6H13.
 It is a colorless volatile liquid that is produced commercially for use in the fragrance industry.
-Its is produced by the condensation of acetone and pentanal followed by hydrogenation of the alkene.
+It is produced by the condensation of acetone and pentanal followed by hydrogenation of the alkene.
 It can also be produced by selective oxidation of 1-octene.
 It is one of three octanones, the others being 3-octanone and 4-octanone.
 It is a common if trace component of many cooked foods.